PAULA152/Text_Editor/README.md

 ## Description

-note taker is an application, the user is able to add notes or comments into a website and save them.
+Text Editor is an application, the user is able to add notes or comments into a website and save them.
 Also, the user is able to download the application and take it on the go.

 ## Installation